 The typical answer is “about the same as a car…” Of course, not everyone needs the same car.
 Some can use a 15 year old Chevy while others want a brand new Ferrari, and occasionally someone will need a dump truck.
 Referring to the inputs above, the main cost driver is the number of intersections.
 Other items that also drive the cost are the location, times of days, days of week, years, development scenarios and the number of land uses.
 A general rule of thumb is $3,500 per intersection, but that can range from $2,500 to $5,000 for three or more intersections, or in one case, $13,000 for a single intersection with a large multi-phased development.
 Traffic operational analyses as mentioned above are simplified traffic impact studies.
 Normally they are limited to only one horizon year of when the development opens and few if any off-site developments.
 They may also not address as many issues as a full traffic impact study.
 They typically run $2,000 to $3,000 per intersection.

 Like the cost, it is a function of the inputs, but typically one week per intersection for straight forward studies.
 Traffic data collection can impact the duration of a study.
-In one case a couple of years ago we had to wait a couple of months for nearby road construction to be completed, and then a couple more weeks for the local schools to return from a fall break.
+On one study, we had to wait a couple of months for nearby road construction to be completed, and then a couple more weeks for the local schools to return from a fall break.
 Of course, weather and holidays can also delay collecting traffic counts.

 Once the traffic study is complete, the next step is to turn the study recommendations into construction plans and get permits.
 Yarger Engineering, Inc. prepares road, signal, signage and marking plans for submittal to governmental agencies for permits.